SENECA SURRENDER

 Historical Romance

-With the English and the French at each other's throats, struggling for
+With the English and the French at each other's throats, struggling

 control of the North American continent, the battle lines have been